MSc Management (with Advanced Practice)

 Gain an in-depth knowledge of Management practice in this course, which includes the application of management skills through a business consultancy project.

 - Develop the skills and knowledge required for entry into a successful career in management

 - Apply theoretical concepts by undertaking a business consultancy project

 - Study in Liverpool, a key city for international business and trade and a truly global commercial setting

-- Access research and internship opportunities in Merseyside and the surrounding areas
+- Access research opportunities in Merseyside and the surrounding areas